- 1lb pack of Maui Nui venison stew

 Next add shallots, kaffir lime leaves, and garlic and ginger.
 Allow cooking for about 2-3 minutes while continuously stirring.
 Then add tomatoes, Thai chili peppers, and fish sauce.

 Pour in venison bone broth, coconut milk, and coconut sugar.
 Stir and bring to a gentle simmer.
-Then adjust heat to low and allow to cook for 40 minutes, until meat is tender, ensuring to check on it often and give it a quick stir.
+Then adjust heat to low and allow to cook for about 45 minutes or until meat is tender, ensuring to check on it often and give it a quick stir.

 Add golden potatoes and let cook for another 15-20 minutes, or until potatoes are fork-tender.
 Season with extra fish sauce or salt to your liking.